-- 10. Bankruptcy.
-Section 723 of the Bankruptcy Code765 addresses the personal liability of general partners for the debts of the partnership, granting the trustee a claim against "any general partner" for the full partnership deficiency owing to creditors to the extent that the partner would be personally liable for claims against the partnership.
-In recognition of uncertainty as to how this provision would be construed to apply with regard to LLPs which had been authorized by a number of states since the advent of the 1978 Bankruptcy Code, the 1994 amendments to the Bankruptcy Code clarified that a partner of an LLP would only be liable in bankruptcy to the extent that the partner would be personally liable for a deficiency according to the LLP statute under which the partnership was formed. - 11.
-Federal Diversity Jurisdiction.
-An LLP is a citizen of every state in which one of its partners resides for the purposes of Federal court diversity jurisdiction.
-As a result, large accounting firms with offices in most states are likely beyond the reach of the diversity jurisdiction of the Federal courts.
-768
+10. Bankruptcy.
+Section 723 of the Bankruptcy Code817 addresses the personal liability of general partners for the debts of the partnership, granting the trustee a claim against "any general partner" for the full partnership deficiency owing to creditors to the extent that the partner would be personally liable for claims against the partnership.
+In recognition of uncertainty as to how this provision would be construed to apply with regard to LLPs which had

+(2) the partner is domiciled or located in the state;